This page describes specific information for macOS 10.11 (El Capitan) only.

 COMMAND+OPTION+ESC to relaunch Finder.app cleanly and everything will be as if TotalFinder was never running.

-However, in El Capitan new security measures disallow this kind of modification even if you have administrator access.
+However, System Integrity Protection measures disallow this kind of modification even if you have administrator access.
 In order for TotalFinder to launch, part of System Integrity Protection must be disabled.

 You can find some further information in our blog.